AnatKordon/Imagination_in_translation/README.md

 ## Analysis pipelines:
 Analysis scripts are located in the `analysis` folder.
+*Organization:*
+*aggregate.py* aggregates all results across all ppts - then we should check for duplicates/missing values *gpt_image_desc_api.py* allows to receive gpt descriptions for all ground truth images - we can choose verbosity level.
+Currently 3 verbosity levels were used with gpt-5.
+*Analysis:*
 *Visualize per ppt.py* allows for a visual inspection of the results - all ground truth, generated images and description - per participant and per ground truth image.
-*aggregate.py* aggregates all results across all ppts - then we should check for duplicates/missing values *add_similarity_scores.py* takes ppts and gpt csv and adds cosine distances scores for visual clip and vgg fc7 (similarity is 1 - cosine distance)
+*add_similarity_scores.py* takes ppts and gpt csv and adds cosine distances scores for visual clip and vgg fc7 (similarity is 1 - cosine distance)
-*gpt_image_desc_api.py* allows to receive gpt descriptions for all ground truth images - we can choose verbosity level.
-Currently 3 verbosity levels were used with gpt-5.

 ## License